Performance Breakdown

 Edge cleaning and crevice test

-Lastly, we’ll look at how well the Dyson Omni did cleaning edges and crevices for this section.
+Lastly, we’ll examine how well the Dyson Omni performed in cleaning edges and crevices for this section.

 It took around five passes in total to pick up all the coffee grounds in this corner.